cheme/mydht/blog/tunnel.md

 }
 ```

-problematics on are :
+problematics are :
-- me : should be a Ref<Peer> (in mydht we use Ref<P>)
+- me : should be a Ref\<Peer\> (in mydht we use Ref\<P\>)
 - cache : a cache can only be at one location so our Tunnel implementation needs to be at a single place
 - route_prov : a route provider, same restriction as previous cache plus the fact that it needs to build its route from a source of peers

-## usage of peerref
+## usage of PeerRef

-simply implement route peer for the peerref of peer : that way even without peerref in tunnel crate we use peerref from
+simply implement route peer for the peerref of peer : that way even without peerref in tunnel crate we use peerref from.

-Something like will be added to the adapter (I tried it in different context and expect it to be impossible in rust, we may simply implement for every Ref)
+Something like thise will be added to the adapter (I tried it in different context and expect it to be impossible in rust, we may simply implement for every Ref)
 ```rust
 impl<P : MPeer,RP : Borrow<P>> TPeer for RP {

 ```

+Edit : some bad ideas, finally I simply globally use a Ref\<Peer\> (the MyDHT associated RP type) as our Tunnel peer.
+This way tunnel crate does not change and still only manipulate peers but in mydht-tunnel context, those are reference to peer object.

 ## usage of peers from mydht to build route

-- from mydht mainloop peercache : only connected peers good to ensure that the message got a minimal chance to be send, but higly unsecure as we know which peer are connected
+- from mydht mainloop peercache : only connected peers should be use to ensure that the message got a minimal chance to be send.
+This is higly unsecure as we know which peer connection we have established.
 - from mydht default peerstorage : issue of unconnected peer
 - from a global service where we exchange reachable peers : a store of peers initiated from connected peercache and communication of peers

 ## location of the tunnel

-* out of mydht, sending query to the global peer manager service, this mydht include in a transport.
+* out of mydht implementation, sending query to the global peer manager service, this tunnel is include in a transport.

 * a route service communicating with peerstore and mainloop
   * use of mydht global service : so the mydht instance is only here to produce route (with peer exchange and management) and include in transport use by another mydht instance